atomix/atomix.github.io/user-manual/raft-internals.md

 ## Clients

-Copycat's Raft client is responsible for connecting to a Raft cluster and submitting [commands](#commands) and [queries](#queries).
+Copycat's Raft client is responsible for connecting to a Raft cluster and submitting [commands](#internal-commands) and [queries](#internal-queries).

 The pattern with which clients communicate with servers diverges slightly from that which is described in the Raft literature.
-Copycat's Raft implementation uses client communication patterns that are closely modeled on those of [ZooKeeper](https://zookeeper.apache.org/).
+Copycat's Raft implementation uses client communication patterns that are closely modeled on those of [ZooKeeper].
 The reasoning behind this design decision is to allow optional fast [serializable](https://en.wikipedia.org/wiki/Serializability) reads from followers at the expense of a potential extra network hop for [linearizable](https://en.wikipedia.org/wiki/Linearizability) reads and writes.

 Clients are designed to connect to and communicate with a single server at a time.
 There is no correlation between the client and the Raft cluster's leader.
 In fact, clients never even learn about the leader.
 Copycat ensures that writes from a client will always be applied in program order and a client will never see history go back in time, even when clients have to switch servers due to network or other failures.